MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

 ## Retention policy on the source table

-In order to not retain the raw data in the source table, one can set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), while setting the update policy as transactional.
+So as not to retain the raw data in the source table, you can set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), while setting the update policy as transactional.

 This will result with: